 ACT composite score*

-Click here to read our Class of 2018’s College Profile
+Click here to read the Class of 2019’s College Profile